21600055/OSS-Final-Projrct/README.md

 	* This Project offer peoples to use Wikipedia fundamental structure and can let people to modify one's styles.
 * **Why is this project useful?**
+	* Maybe It will be useful who need to store private data
 * **How do I get started?**
 	* Fisrtly, you need to have lamp, which is Linux, Apache, Mysql, Php If you don't install above things see the serversetting.pdf file